wrighteagle2d/wrighteaglebase/README.md

 # Historical Results

-WrightEagle has been in the finals of annual RoboCup Soccer Simulation 2D competitions, and has won 6 champions and 5 runners-up since 2005.
+WrightEagle has been in the finals of annual RoboCup Soccer Simulation 2D competitions, and has won 6 _world champions_ and 5 runners-up since 2005.
 Historical results of WrightEagle in RoboCup annual competitions from 2005 to 2013:

 ![alt tag](data/results.png "Historical Results")